Getting laid off? Not great. Getting laid off with student loans? Even worse.

 How the Coronavirus Affects Student Loans

 Covid-19 has led to some pretty major derailments for all of us.
 Whether you were just starting your career or had a rapidly growing resume (or anywhere in between), there’s a chance your job situation looks different than it did before the pandemic.

 Unemployment filings reached a record high at the end of March 2020, meaning a slew of people wondered how to pay their student loans with no job.
 Educational debt can be difficult to keep up within the best of circumstances, let alone in the midst of a crisis.
 Fortunately, the government made some moves to offer federal student loan borrowers some solace.

-The Trump administration suspended both principal and interest payments on federal student loans through January 2021, and then President Joe Biden extended the forbearance through “at least” September 2021.
+The Trump administration suspended both principal and interest payments on federal student loans through January 2021, and then President Joe Biden extended the forbearance through Aug.
+31, 2022.
 Payments automatically stopped on March 13, 2020, and the suspension doesn’t affect the borrower’s eligibility for student loan forgiveness programs.

 The ruling, though, does not affect privately held student loans, like the ones you may have through lenders like Sallie Mae® or a smaller provider.

 That said, you may still have options that could help keep your loans from becoming financially overwhelming.